 Kuala Lumpur and Bangkok offer the city highlights in Southeast Asia.
 Both capital cities are safer to travel, cheaper to eat, and entertaining to spend some time in.
 I totally loved Thailand for its ease of travelling.
 You name a thing and Thailand will provide that.
 Malaysia, on the other hand, is a little sophisticated and offers a better place for grown-ups.
 If you want something more wild and raw, you have Cambodian and Vietnamese capitals.
 Siem Reap is all about history and people.
 And Phuket, a party city.
-The seven cities, altogether, moreover offer centuries-old history and a rich cultural experience.
+The seven cities, altogether, moreover offer centuries-old history and rich cultural experience.
 You stay in Phnom Penh a few days, and you understand the country from inside out.
-Same thing applies to the rest too, making each one of them a must-see and a know-it-all city.
+The same thing applies to the rest too, making each one of them a must-see and a know-it-all city.

 Use Kuala Lumpur And Ho Chi Manh As Your Entry/Exit Port

 Kuala Lumpur and Ho Chi Manh have always been one of the two major highlights in Southeast Asia keeping their airports among the busiest airports on the continent (alright Bangkok has busier airports, and two of them, but its location doesn’t suit us in this regard).
 And because Kuala Lumpur and Ho Chi Manh are busy, flying to and from them is always a comparatively cheaper and a better deal.
 From India, and in India from Chennai or Kolkata, you can fly to either of the two in under 7,000 INR, with Ho Chi Manh being a comparatively expensive deal, but still be a bargain!